-Dr. Jinrong “Patrick” Zhang is responsible for soliciting and evaluating research proposals and managing projects on phosphate beneficiation and mining.
+Dr. Jinrong “Patrick” Zhang's expertise is phosphate beneficiation and mining.
 His role involves identifying research and development needs and creating programs to address them.

 As a research assistant at the Mackay School of Mines in Nevada, he explored difficult-to-process gold ore and the photo-chemical destruction of contaminants.
 He also conducted a study at the University of Utah on the degradation of cyanide in pure minerals and soils.